 Among the criteria to be considered are the following: 1.
 A record of recognized international leadership and distinguished professional accomplishment in any field.
 2. A documented commitment to international understanding and global citizenship.
 3. An ability to bring unique perspectives and experiences to bear in relation to relating to Drake faculty, staff, students and members of the local community.
 4. A willingness and ability to offer courses that complement the existing curriculum and meet rigorous academic standards.

 In recognition and in support of their contributions, Global Practitioners will receive a stipend, a travel allotment, an appropriate workspace, a computer and access to all university facilities.
 Financial support for the Global Practitioners program will derive from endowed funds intended to support international initiatives as allocated by the Vice Provost for International Programs.
 Global Practitioners will be affiliated with an appropriate academic unit for one or two terms or semesters, as the case may be, and will offer at least one course for each term or semester that they are in residence.
 The office of the Vice Provost for International Programs and the relevant department chair will jointly be responsible for facilitating opportunities for the visiting Global Practitioner to mentor students and engage in other outreach activities or research collaborations with members of the Drake and Central Iowa communities.

 Derek Wilson is a Professor at the University of Nantes, France and a graduate of the LL.B. program at the University of Glasgow.
 He has worked for multiple law firms in Edinburgh, Scotland.
-Derek will be affiliated with the Drake Law School fall 2014.
-He will teach a course on “Scottish Separatism: The Referendum of 2014,” engage professors, students and community members affiliated with the Law School, advise Drake International on engaging with Université de Nantes, and offer public lectures.
+Derek was affiliated with the Drake Law School fall 2014.
+He taught a course on “Scottish Separatism: The Referendum of 2014,” engaged professors, students and community members affiliated with the Law School, advised Drake International on engaging with Université de Nantes, and offered public lectures.